Woohoo! You’ve got a new logo you love and can’t wait to show off. Now what?

 1. Make a List

-Identifying all the places your logo shows up can feel overwhelming, but being methodical will ensure your old brand doesn’t hang out there a moment longer than it needs to.
+Identifying all the places your logo shows up can feel overwhelming, but being methodical will ensure your old logo doesn’t hang out there a moment longer than it needs to.
 It also ensures your logo is consistent across all brand touchpoints.

 Download our Logo Rollout Checklist to get started.